FabricMC/fabric-docs/develop/items/item-appearance.md

 ---
 title: Item Appearance
-description: Manipulating Item Appearance.
+description: Dynamically tinting items with custom tint sources.
 authors:
   - dicedpixels
 ---

-An item's item model definition allows you to manipulate how an item looks in game.
+An item's appearance can be manipulated through its client item.
 A full list of vanilla modifications can be found [here in the Minecraft Wiki](https://minecraft.wiki/w/Items_model_definition#Items_model_types).

 Out of these, a commonly used type is _Tint Sources_.
 Tint sources allow you to change the color of the item based on predefined conditions.

-There are only a handful of predefined tint sources.
+There are only a handful of [predefined tint sources](https://minecraft.wiki/w/Items_model_definition#Tint_sources_types).
 So, let's see how to create our own.

-Let's start with registering an item.
+For this example, let's register an item.
+If you are unfamiliar with this process, please read the [page on item registration](./first-item) first.

 @[code lang=java transcludeWith=:::item](@/reference/latest/src/main/java/com/example/docs/appearance/ExampleModAppearance.java)

 Make sure to add:

-- An item model definition (`/items/waxcap.json`)
+- An [client item](./first-item#creating-the-client-item) (`/items/waxcap.json`)
-- An item model (`/models/item/waxcap.json`)
+- An [item model](./item-models) (`/models/item/waxcap.json`)
-- A texture (`/textures/item/waxcap.png`)
+- A [texture](./first-item#adding-a-texture) (`/textures/item/waxcap.png`)

 The item should appear in-game.